What does ecommerce mean? E commerce Definition

-- Add high resolution images
+- Add high-resolution images

 - Show customers using your products

-- Include videos your products been used
+- Include videos of your products being used

-Initial spend: The biggest challenge with ecommerce is getting started and achieving that all important first sale.
+Initial spend: The biggest challenge with ecommerce is getting started and achieving that all-important first sale.

-- Google Shopping campaign
+- Running a Google Shopping campaign

-- Website pop-ups for data collection
+- Using website pop-ups for data collection

-- Abandoned cart emails
+- Utilizing abandoned cart emails

-- Upsell/upgrade bar on your website
+- Publishing an upsell/upgrade bar on your website